 Independent schools are defined as such because they do not receive any public or government support, and are financed by alumni and current and past parents.

 Great schools have great endowment funds which can help support funding initiatives, financial assistance for qualified students, academic excellence through funding for “chairs” in various disciplines, and permanent endowments for prizes, awards, and other areas of interest to our donors.

-In the 2016/17 school year, we are pleased to offer over $2.5M in scholarships and bursaries to current students.
+Each year the School offers significant financial aid opportunities to our students through endowed scholarships and bursaries.
 This number, which continues to grow each year, is backed by our strong endowment fund.

-For further information about creating an endowed fund, please contact Julie Wilson at Ext 296 or Nicholas Weedon at Ext 321 in the Advancement Office.
+For further information about creating an endowed fund, please contact Laura Byl at ext.
+381 or Nicholas Weedon at ext.
+321 in the Advancement Office.